DHQ: Digital Humanities Quarterly

 • Reviews of books, web sites, new media art installations, digital humanities systems and tools

-Materials published in DHQ will appear as soon as they are ready, with quarterly announcements marking each new issue.
-We hope to launch the inaugural issue in winter 2007.
+Materials published in DHQ appear in the Preview area as soon as they are ready, with announcements marking the release of each new issue, roughly at quarterly intervals.

 DHQ on Digital Humanities